Reference

 MCP server & tools

-OpenAccountants runs a Model Context Protocol server that any MCP-compatible AI agent can call for tax data, rate lookups, cross-border planning, and handoff to a warranted accountant.
+OpenAccountants runs a Model Context Protocol server that any MCP-compatible AI agent can call for tax data, rate lookups, cross-border planning, and handoff to a suitably qualified professional.
 The catalogue below is generated from the live server, so it always matches what the agent can actually call.

 Connect